 With Nancy Green, Reed organized the exhibition A Room of Their Own: The Bloomsbury Artists in American Collections, which is accompanied by a catalog he co-edited (Cornell 2008).
 Reed’s other edited volumes include A Roger Fry Reader (Chicago, 1996) and Not at Home: The Suppression of Domesticity in Modern Art and Architecture (Thames and Hudson, 1996).

-Reed is also the author of Art and Homosexuality: A History of Ideas (Oxford 2011), wide-ranging history of the relationship between ideas about sexual identity and the identity of the artist.
-2012 will see the publication of another book on history and sexual identity, If Memory Serves: Gay Men, AIDS, and the Promise of the Queer Past (Minnesota 2012), co-authored with Christopher Castiglia.
+Reed is also the author of Art and Homosexuality: A History of Ideas (Oxford 2011), a wide-ranging history of the relationship between ideas about sexual identity and the identity of the artist.
+In 2012 he published another book on history and sexual identity, If Memory Serves: Gay Men, AIDS, and the Promise of the Queer Past (Minnesota 2012), co-authored with Christopher Castiglia.
+His anthology Queer Difficulty in Art and Poetry: Rethinking the Sexed Body in Verse and Visual Culture , co-edited with Jongwoo Jeremy Kim, is forthcoming from Routledge.

 - Not at Home: The Suppression of Domesticity in Modern Art and Architecture (1996)